Back to Delaware

 Plain English Breakdown

-This amendment adds new things that the Delaware Public Service Commission must look at when checking how electric companies predict future electricity use.
+This amendment lists four specific things the Delaware Public Service Commission should consider when reviewing how electric companies predict future power needs.

 What This Bill Does